 I wish I could say that I discovered Dawn of the Dead as a wide-eyed nine-year-old browsing the shelves at my local Hollywood Video (R.I.P.), but instead that was the luck of my older brother.
 He would go on to share the film with everyone he knew, and at some point, that included me.
 Before I’d ever seen Michael J. Fox’s time traveling escapades, the 1978 zombie gorefest that is Dawn of the Dead was my favorite film.
 And after recently watching the film again for the umpteenth time, it again enjoys that coveted top spot.

 Now I just want to be clear and say that I am NOT talking about the 2004 Zack Snyder remake.
 You know the one; with the crazed, fast-as-all-hell zombies trying to make dinner of Ving Rhames?
-It’s an alright film, and a solid reimagining of the story, especially within a cinematic landscape plagued by dreadful, unnecessary remakes.
-The Dawn of the Dead that I am talking about, is George Romero’s 1978 original — the one with the slow-as-all-hell zombies.
+It’s a damn good film in its own right, and a solid re-imagining of the original story for a new era, especially within a cinematic landscape plagued by dreadful, unnecessary remakes.
+But the Dawn of the Dead that I am talking about, is George Romero’s 1978 original — the one with the slow-as-all-hell zombies.

 Dawn of the Dead is set only a couple weeks into its zombie apocalypse, and opens with an introduction to one of our main characters, Fran (Gaylen Ross).
 She’s huddled in a corner, asleep, and seemingly experiencing a bad dream as she slightly jerks about.
 It becomes clear that she’s within a television studio as the station runs a talk show between two unhinged hosts who are debating how to survive the oncoming threat.
 It’s utter chaos; just about what you’d expect in this kind of situation.
 She’s soon accompanied by her boyfriend, Stephen (David Emge), who plans on stealing the station’s helicopter.